hadesbox/dynamodb-multiregion/README.md

 ![image](https://raw.githubusercontent.com/hadesbox/dynamodb-multiregion/master/foo.png)

-The idea is that we wanted to replicate in one direction all the putItem operations from one dynamod to the other.
+The idea is that we wanted to replicate in one direction all the putItem operations from a DynamoDB table in one region to another.
 To prevent loss of data on server or network failure, we store the put object in Kinesis (but we could use Kafka, SQS, MQ ...).
-So locally when the application is writing to the dynamo on his region, the application also writes to the kinesis on his reagion.
-A worker node or consumer on another region where we want to replicate the dynamo table, reads the Kinesis, and performs the put operations so the table is replicated almost instantly.
+When the application is writing to the DynamoDB table on his region it will save the same put request on the Kinesis on his region.
+A worker node/consumer on the other region reads the Kinesis, and performs the put operations locally so the table is replicated almost instantly.

-This POC doesnt cover updateItem operations but should not be very complex to adapt for that regard.

-Also here was not considered bidirectional replication, but this can be easly achieved by creatinga Kinesis shard on each region, and consumer on every "other" region so whenever an items is wrote to a local DynamoDB, its also replicated to the rest of regions.
+This POC doesnt cover updateItem operations but it should not be very complex to adapt it for that regard.
+Also it was not considered bidirectional replication, but this can be easly achieved by creatinga Kinesis shard on each region, and consumer on every "other" region so whenever an items is wrote to a local DynamoDB, its also replicated to the rest of regions.